Dawn of the Multi-Species Systems: Human Performance Engineering in the Age of AITime: Monday, August 24, 10:10-11:10 a.m. EDT

 SUNY Distinguished Professor of Philosophy in the University at Buffalo, NY, USA

 Bio: Barry Smith is a prominent contributor to both theoretical and applied research in ontology.
 He is SUNY Distinguished Professor of Philosophy in the University at Buffalo, with joint appointments in the Departments of Biomedical Informatics, Neurology, and Computer Science and Engineering.
-Smith is the author of some 300 peer-reviewed publications, with over 33,000 citations.
+Smith is the author of some 300 peer-reviewed publications, with over 35,000 citations.
 His research has been funded by the National Institutes of Health, the US, Swiss and Austrian National Science Foundations, the Volkswagen Foundation, the European Union, and the US Department of Defense.
 Smith is the creator of Basic Formal Ontology (BFO), the most commonly adopted upper-level ontology development framework and recently approved to become international standard ISO/IEC:21838-2.
 His work led also to the formation of the OBO (Open Biomedical Ontologies) Foundry, a suite of interoperable ontology modules designed to support information-driven research in biology and biomedicine.
-The methodology underlying BFO and the OBO Foundry is being applied in a range of different domains, including military intelligence, space situational awareness, digital manufacturing, and model-based systems engineering.
+More recently, his work has led to the creation of analogous BFO-driven foundry efforts in a range of different domains, including military intelligence, space situational awareness, digital manufacturing, and model-based systems engineering.